DevExpress-Examples/wpf-dock-layout-manager-bind-a-layout-item-s-property-to-any-object-s-property-in-code/Readme.md

 <!-- default badges end -->
 # WPF Dock Layout Manager - Bind a Layout Item's Property to Any Object's Property In Code

-This example shows how to bind a layout item's property to a property on any object in code.

-In this example, a label is defined and it's bound to the Text property of a text editor.
+This example binds a layout item's property to a property on any object in code.
+A label is defined and it's bound to the Text property of a text editor.
 Typing text automatically updates the label.

 <img src="https://user-images.githubusercontent.com/12169834/175329196-53b22aab-6477-43f6-a900-91cee74de24d.png" width=585/>